starbuck3000/appsecfaq/README.md

-# Application security FAQ
+# Starbuck's cybersecurity FAQ
-A FAQ on secure application development and acquisition
+A FAQ on stuff related to cybersecurity

-## Where to start?
+## Where to start...
+### ...on devsecops?
 - [DevSecOps: Implement security on CICD Pipeline](https://medium.com/@DevOps-Diva.o/devsecops-implement-security-on-cicd-pipeline-19eb7aa22626) - One of the best introduction articles on the topic of devsecops, by Devsecops Diva

 ## How to evaluate a Vendor?
 - [Vendor questionnaire](https://docs.google.com/document/d/1idP1gGuEgeinoL6m_hsZ8lQ8wz64BeI-S53n_9kwMkU) at Mozilla